FragMAX/FragMAXapp/README.md

 ### Dependencies

-For the _Web Application_ component the required python package are listed in both `environment.yml` and `requirements.txt` files.
+The required python package are listed in both `environment.yml` and `requirements.txt` files.

-For _Workers Threads_ and _Redis Server_ components the required python package are listed in `environment_worker.yml` file.

 ### Set-up with conda